 Collections:

-• Must be resolved if they impact the ability to repay the loan.
+Must be addressed if they impact the ability to repay the loan.

 Mortgage Insurance: